The Problem with Most Sole Trader vs Limited Company Calculators

 That is a problem if you drive a vehicle for your business.
 The tax treatment of a car differs radically between sole trader and limited company structures.
 A calculator that ignores benefit-in-kind (BIK) and fuel scale charges will give you a misleading answer.
 Potentially an expensive one.

-As ICAEW qualified accountants, we see business owners make structure decisions based on incomplete comparisons.
+In our experience working with business owners, we see structure decisions based on incomplete comparisons.
 This article fixes that.
 We will walk through the real numbers for a business with a company car, comparing sole trader and limited company structures side by side.

 If you want a personalised calculation, our tax calculators can help, but read this first to understand what matters.